Charles Challen

 Charles Challen (15 February 1894 – 20 June 1960) was a British barrister and politician.

 Biography

-Challen received a Bachelor of Laws and Master's degree from Jesus College, Cambridge (later becoming a member of the Oxford and Cambridge Club).
+Challen was educated at Merchant Taylors' School and received a Bachelor of Laws and Master's degree from Jesus College, Cambridge (later becoming a member of the Oxford and Cambridge Club).
 During the First World War, he served in France and Egypt as a Lieutenant in the Royal Field Artillery.
+He was a barrister-at-law at Gray's Inn and won the Arden Prize in 1922.
 He never married.
-Challen was Conservative Member of Parliament (MP) for Hampstead from 1941 to 1950.